dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I know of only one duty, and that is to love.
+  I never travel without my diary.
+One should always have something sensational to read in the train.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1150 days)
+## 🌟 Experiences (1151 days)

 ### 🧮 Programming languages